YantongDU/HQ-LLMRec/README.md

-# HQ-LLMRec
+# PADMA
-The code of the paper: “High-Quality Data Augmentation with Large Language Models for User Cold-Start Recommendations”
+The code of the paper: “Preference-Aligned and Downstream-Model-Aware Data Augmentation with LLMs for User Cold-Start Recommendations”